ruru-o/ruru-opt/README.md

 <h1>2.
 Getting Started </a></h1>

+> [!WARNING]
+> Before running the PowerShell script, make sure you allow PowerShell scripts to run on your system.

 ## 2.1 Prepare Your System

-Before running the PowerShell script, make sure you allow PowerShell scripts to run on your system.

 ### 1. Open PowerShell as Administrator:
    - Click the **Start Menu** and search for **PowerShell**.
    - Right-click **Windows PowerShell** and select **Run as Administrator**.